Improving knockoffs with conditional calibration: Introduction

 While BH does not provably control FDR in this context due to the dependence between $p$-values, a corrected version called the {\em dependence-adjusted BH procedure} (dBH) does, while achieving nearly identical power \citep{fithian2022conditional}.

-The knockoff filter, described below in Section~\ref{subsec:knockoff}, is a flexible class of methods that take a radically different approach, completely bypassing the $t$-tests.
-Instead, these methods introduce a ``knockoff'' variable $\tX_j$ to serve as a negative control for each real predictor variable $\vct X_j$, and then apply a learning algorithm to rank the $2m$ variables according to some importance measure in the model.
+The knockoff filter, described below in Section~\ref{subsec:knockoff}, is a flexible class of methods that bypass the usual $p$-values and instead introduce a ``knockoff'' variable $\tX_j$ to serve as a negative control for each real predictor variable $\vct X_j$, and then apply a learning algorithm to rank the $2m$ variables according to some importance measure in the model.
 The knockoffs are constructed to ensure that, under $H_j$, $\vct X_j$ and $\tX_j$ are indistinguishable in an appropriate sense.

-A major advantage of the knockoffs framework is that it requires no additional assumptions beyond the standard Gaussian linear model~\eqref{eq:linear-model}, and controls FDR in finite samples for {\em any} parameters $\beta$ and $\sigma^2$, and fixed design matrix $X$.
-This distinguishes knockoffs from many methods for inference in higher-dimensional settings, which typically require stronger assumptions including sparsity of $\beta$ and distribution of $X$, and deliver asymptotic guarantees for inference on single parameters rather than finite-sample simultaneous inference on all variables with FDR control \citep{zhang2014confidence, van2014asymptotically, javanmard2014confidence, ning2017general, shah2020hardness, shah2023double}.
+To allow for the construction of the additional $m$ knockoff variables, knockoffs require $n \geq 2m$.

 Knockoff methods enjoy substantially higher power than BH and dBH in some scenarios while struggling in others, with the relative performance depending on the problem dimensions, the structure of the design matrix, and the true $\beta$ vector, among other considerations, as we see next.